LauSmi/code-quiz/README.md

 # Usage:

-To play, you begin at the landing page, where you can choose to play or view the Highscores.
-When you click play, you will cycle through each of the four times questions.
+To play, you begin at the landing page, where you can choose to Play or view the Highscores.
+When you click play, you will cycle through each of the four timed questions.
+If you answer incorrectly, time is deducted.
 At the end you have to option to save your score and play again if you wish!

 # Credits: